PSHE & RSHE

 |

 Lesson 2- Being Kind Lesson Intention: To recognise the importance of saying sorry and forgiveness.
-Learning Outcomes:
+Learning Outcomes: Know that arguing with friends and then making up can make friendships stronger.
+That resorting to violence is never right. |

 Lesson 3- Families Lesson Intention: To recognise that all families are different.
-Learning Outcomes:
+Learning Outcomes: Identify different members of the family.
+Understand how members of a family can help each other |

 Year 1